-- 28. A dam, wall or other structure for the storage, collection or diversion of water must not: - a) be constructed in areas prone to erosion - b) contribute to dryland salinity or intrusions of saline underground water into watercourses - c) be constructed or enlarged in ecologically sensitive areas, where this will cause or be likely to cause significant detrimental impacts - 29.
-Catching dams must not be constructed or enlarged in or across watercourses with a stream order of three or higher, except in exceptional circumstances where the proponent can demonstrate, to the relevant authority's satisfaction, that there is no reasonably practical alternative approach on the property to collect or access sufficient water to meet the reasonable requirements of the proponent. - 30.
+- 28. A dam, wall or other structure for the storage, collection or diversion of water must not: - a) be constructed in areas prone to erosion; - b) contribute to dryland salinity or intrusions of saline underground water into watercourse; - c) be constructed or enlarged in ecologically sensitive areas, where this will cause or be likely to cause significant detrimental impacts. - 29.
+Catching dams must not be constructed or enlarged in or across watercourses with a stream order of three or higher, except in Zone HF5, where this may be permitted in exceptional circumstances where the proponent can demonstrate, to the relevant authority's satisfaction, that there is no reasonably practical alternative approach on the property to collect or access sufficient water to meet the reasonable requirements of the proponent. - 30.
 In all other cases, holding dams should be constructed in preference to catching dams, unless it is not reasonably practical to do so.